Growers Lab: The Percolation Test, Measuring How Your Soil Drinks

 • Compare how quickly different soils absorb water

-• Collect and record timed data across multiple trials
+• Collect timed data across multiple trials

-• Represent results with graphs
+• Represent results with a chart or bar graph

 • Propose an engineering solution to reduce runoff